 Wouldn’t you think that finding olive oil in Palestine would be easy?
 Of course you would.
 But I have news for you: It isn’t.
-Well, it wasn’t for me when I first moved to the Holy Land and went in search of it.
+Well, it wasn’t for me (serial expat relocating again) when I first moved to the Holy Land and went in search of it.

 I love olive oil, and I was delighted at the thought of now being able to use the Biblical variety — you know, the kind kings were anointed with!
 The kind the ten virgins were using in their lamps!
 Imagine!

-So, soon after arriving in Ramallah, I went shopping to stock the kitchen with various needed supplies, including of course, olive oil.
+So, soon after arriving in Ramallah, I went shopping on foot to stock the kitchen with various needed supplies, including of course, olive oil.
 Now, just walking around Ramallah is an adventure.
 The old center is a warren of a place, the narrow streets coming together at, and moving away from, numerous traffic circles.
-Trust me, you’d better keep track of your whereabouts or getting lost is as certain as death and taxes.
+Trust me, you’d better keep track of your whereabouts or getting lost is as certain as the sun rising in the east.

 And worried.
 Had a plague of Biblical proportions descended on Palestine and destroyed all the olive trees?
 Had I somehow missed this catastrophe on CNN?

 Surely not.
 I had simply not found the right store.